fengredrum/tiny-gif-converter/README.md

 <h2 align=center>Tiny GIF Converter</h2>

 This is a tiny gif converter for WeChat official account writers or bloggers.
 This converter takes in a video or gif file, then it converts or compresses the file to a gif image, which is compatible with WeChat official account.
+The program has been tested on the Mac OS X with Python 3.6 environment.
+Both FFmpeg and PySimpleGUI are cross-platform libraries, so it should be worked well on other OS theoretically.
+Please let me know if something went south in Windows or Linux.

 ## Requirements